DavesCodeMusings/school-coding-lab/docs/labs/index.md

 1. Traffic Light
 2. Cross Traffic
 3. Walk Signal

+### Off to the Races
+Grab some Hot Wheels cars and let's see how fast they go.
+1. Detecting a Passing Car
+2. Determining Time Difference
+3. Calculating Speed
+4. Best Time Board

 ### Meteorologist for a Day
 Build a weather station that measures temperature, humidity, and